0% financing with PayBright

 Over 200 million people will have stayed in an Airbnb by the end of 2017.
 Not bad for a little company that began in August 2008.
 Originally it was about the lowest of the low budget travellers trying to squeeze a few extra miles into their travel plans by sleeping on couches.
 In fact, the name Airbnb evolved out of the concept of an “air mattress B&B”.
-Now, in less than a decade it has become a powerhouse in the travel industry worth £23.5 billion.
+Now, in less than a decade it has become a powerhouse in the travel industry worth US$31 billion.
 That’s a lot of zeroes.
 Using the proliferation of fast Internet and smartphones to its advantage, it has empowered everyday people to generate an income from their property.

 Airbnb hosts can now be found in over 191 countries and in more than 65,000 cities across the world.
-There are more than 3 million listings online and this number continues to grow as demand outstrips supply in many key locations across the globe.
+There are more than 3 million listings all up and this number continues to grow as demand outstrips supply in many key locations across the globe.
 Like the Uber of the travel world, Airbnb provides travellers with a greater variety of options at a wider range of price points.
 But more importantly, it allows you to turn anything – from that spare bedroom that your kids used to use to that investment property “up in the mountains” – into an income generator.

 Airbnb is a community-driven and moderated marketplace where hosts are empowered to advertise their spare space to potential renters.
 That space could literally be a sofa bed in your lounge room, a boat moored to a jetty or an entire castle.
 Hosts and renters are both reviewed on their space and behaviour accordingly.
 Airbnb continues to expand and offer new features, such as Airbnb Trips and Experiences – rolled out over the last year to enable locals to offer unique experiences and activities to tourists – and Airbnb for Business.